Cumulocity IoT Edge Release 10.6, April 2020, includes the following improvements, fixes and known issues:

 Remote device management

-You can now register and manage your Cumulocity IoT Edge device remotely from your Cumulocity tenant.
-You must first configure the Edge agent (see Configuring Edge agent) and then register the Edge device with the Cumulocity tenant (see Registering the Edge device with a Cumulocity tenant).
+You can now register and manage your Cumulocity IoT Edge VM remotely from your Cumulocity IoT tenant.
+You must first configure the Edge agent (see Configuring Edge agent) and then register the Edge VM with the Cumulocity IoT tenant (see Registering the Edge device with a Cumulocity IoT tenant).

 Support for Microsoft Hyper-V